Aluminium: History

 The history of aluminium has been shaped by usage of alum.
 The first written record of alum, made by Greek historian Herodotus, dates back to the 5th century BCE.
-The ancients are known to have used alum as a dyeing mordant and for city defense.
+The ancients are known to have used alum as a dyeing mordant and for city defense as a fire-resistant coating for wood.
 After the Crusades, alum, an indispensable good in the European fabric industry, was a subject of international commerce; it was imported to Europe from the eastern Mediterranean until the mid-15th century.

-The nature of alum remained unknown.
-Around 1530, Swiss physician Paracelsus suggested alum was a salt of an earth of alum.
-In 1595, German doctor and chemist Andreas Libavius experimentally confirmed this.
-In 1722, German chemist Friedrich Hoffmann announced his belief that the base of alum was a distinct earth.
-In 1754, German chemist Andreas Sigismund Marggraf synthesized alumina by boiling clay in sulfuric acid and subsequently adding potash.
+The nature of alum remained unknown until Swiss physician Paracelsus suggested alum was a salt of an earth of alum around 1530.
+German doctor and chemist Andreas Libavius experimentally confirmed this in 1595.
+German chemist Friedrich Hoffmann announced his belief that the base of alum was a distinct earth in 1722.
+German chemist Andreas Sigismund Marggraf synthesized alumina in 1754 by boiling clay in sulfuric acid and subsequently adding potash.

-Attempts to produce aluminium metal date back to 1760.
+Attempts to produce aluminium date back to 1760.
 The first successful attempt, however, was completed in 1824 by Danish physicist and chemist Hans Christian Ørsted.
 He reacted anhydrous aluminium chloride with potassium amalgam, yielding a lump of metal looking similar to tin.
 He presented his results and demonstrated a sample of the new metal in 1825.
 In 1827, German chemist Friedrich Wöhler repeated Ørsted's experiments but did not identify any aluminium.
 (The reason for this inconsistency was only discovered in 1921.)
-He conducted a similar experiment in the same year by mixing anhydrous aluminium chloride with potassium and produced a powder of aluminium.
+He conducted a similar experiment in the same year by mixing anhydrous aluminium chloride with potassium (the Wöhler process) and produced a powder of aluminium.
 In 1845, he was able to produce small pieces of the metal and described some physical properties of this metal.
 For many years thereafter, Wöhler was credited as the discoverer of aluminium.

 As Wöhler's method could not yield great quantities of aluminium, the metal remained rare; its cost exceeded that of gold.
 The first industrial production of aluminium was established in 1856 by French chemist Henri Etienne Sainte-Claire Deville and companions.
 Deville had discovered that aluminium trichloride could be reduced by sodium, which was more convenient and less expensive than potassium, which Wöhler had used.
 Even then, aluminium was still not of great purity and produced aluminium differed in properties by sample.
-Because of its electricity-conducting capacity, aluminium was used as the cap of the Washington Monument, completed in 1885.
-The tallest building in the world at the time, the non-corroding metal cap was intended to serve as a lightning rod peak.
+Because of its electricity-conducting capacity, aluminium was used as the cap of the Washington Monument, completed in 1885, the tallest building in the world at the time.
+The non-corroding metal cap was intended to serve as a lightning rod peak.